PranavDalvi9/Facial-Expression/README.md

 # Facial-Expression

-### I have design an Facial Expression Application where a user can check his expression.
+### I have design an Facial Expression Application via which a user can determine the expression based on various parameters such as

 # Features:-
 1. User have to give permision to access the camera.